 The Great Pyramid of Cholula, also known as Tlachihualtepetl (Nahuatl for “made-by-hand mountain”), is a complex located in Cholula, Puebla, Mexico.

 It is the largest archaeological site of a pyramid (temple) in the New World, as well as the largest pyramid by volume known to exist in the world today.

 Although it stands 25 meters tall, which makes it far shorter than the original 146.6 meters (481 ft) of the Great Pyramid of Giza, it is much wider, in its final form measuring 300 by 315 meters (984 by 1,033 ft), compared to the Giza Pyramid at 230.3 by 230.3 meters (756 by 756 ft).

 The pyramid is a temple that is dedicated to the god Quetzalcoatl, one of the most important symbols of the Aztecan population which is also the feathered serpent, wildly represented in many Aztecan and Mayan temples.

 32. The Plaza de Toros in Mexico City is the World’s Largest Bullring.

 The Plaza de Toros México, situated in Mexico City, is the world’s largest bullring.
 This 41,262-seat facility is usually dedicated to bullfighting, but many boxing matches have been held there as well.

 Although I don’t support this cruel practice I included this plaza for the sake of information but I hope you won’t assist and support such a barbaric event.

 Despite all recent debates about unjustified cruelty toward animals, bullfights are still legal in Mexico and a few other countries, unfortunately.

-However, you can assist many interesting and harmless shows in the legendary Plaza de Toros in Mexico City, including boxing and the more typical Mexican Lucha libre.
+However, you can see many interesting and harmless shows in the legendary Plaza de Toros in Mexico City, including boxing and the more typical Mexican Lucha libre.